-Seth works with faculty in the Humanities, and across the university, in order to help them improve pedagogy and enhance meaningful student learning.
+Seth (he/him) works with faculty in the Humanities, and across the university, in order to help them improve pedagogy and enhance meaningful student learning.
 His interests include active learning techniques, faculty learning communities, project-based course design, the educational use of mobile devices (phones, tablets, etc.), wearable technology, online course development and delivery, digital video and imagery, virtual and augmented reality, and Web-based educational tools.

 Connect with Seth